 Each generation passes on the principles of their faith to the next generation, each generation flies out their life to His glory.

-The unity of the butterflies and our unity as the children of God lies in who designed us, and Who still guides us to our ultimate destination.
+Each of our lives lived out as the children of God is part of the bigger picture of WHO designed us, and WHO still guides us to our ultimate destination.

 There is comfort in knowing that although we do not understand the purpose of every step of our journey, God’s right hand guides us to our ultimate destination.
 We find security in God’s leadership of our lives.
 Exodus 15:13…

 the people you have redeemed.